Digital + Media

 In the studio

 D+M majors delve deep into concepts and contexts, and then identify the best media for pursuing questions about technology, biology and culture, natural and built environments, and more.
-Supported by faculty with a broad range of expertise, students also take advantage of exceptional tools for research and making, from electron microscopes and autonomous vehicles to the college’s state-of-the-art Studio for Research in Sound and Technology.
+Supported by faculty with a broad range of expertise, you also take advantage of exceptional tools for research and making, from electron microscopes and autonomous vehicles to the college’s state-of-the-art Studio for Research in Sound and Technology.

 Student work